ucozlab/react-redux/README.md

-# React: A Three-Part Series
+# CSS-Tricks: Leveling Up With React, A Three-Part Series

 This repo is for CSS-Tricks' [React: A Three-Part Series](#needurl).
 This documentation will show you: